 The first Superintendent was appointed in 1861.
 Mr. J.R.
 Fletcher, who received the position, resigned shortly thereafter to fight in the Civil War.
-He was succeeded by Reverend Horace W. Morse, the pastor of the Unitarian church.
-During the winter of 1862-63, Frederic T. Greenhalge was hired to teach in the North Row School.
+He was succeeded by Reverend Horace W. Morse, the paster of the Unitarian church.
+During the winter of 1862-63, Frederic T. Green-halge was hired to teach in the North Row School.
 He received thirty dollars a month and was required to teach twenty-two pupils for two months and ten days.
-Greenhalge later became a governor of Massachusetts.
+Green-halge later became a governor of Massachusetts.